water54/openlocate-android/README.md

 ]
 ```

+If you want to have the SDK send data to your own AWS s3 environment for example, look into setting up an [Kinesis firehose](https://aws.amazon.com/kinesis/firehose/) according to the SDK request above.

 ## Communication

 - If you **need help**, post a question to the [discussion forum](https://groups.google.com/a/openlocate.org/d/forum/openlocate), or tag a question with 'OpenLocate' on [Stack Overflow](https://stackoverflow.com).